brokechubb/Jakey/docs/DOCUMENTATION_GUIDE.md

 ## Overview

-This directory contains all project documentation for JakeySelfBot.
+This directory contains all project documentation for Jakey.
 All markdown (.md) files have been organized here for better project structure.

 ## Documentation Categories